AllenInstitute/cell_locator_tools/README.md

 For newer format files, you can convert to legacy format before using rendering script.

-## Convert new to legacy format json files
+## Convert new format to legacy format json files

 Directory *ConvertBetweenJsonVersions* contains Python scripts to convert newer format Cell Locator json files to legacy format.